prodev-ag/react-typescript-component-library-example/README.md

 - Linting with Eslint, Stylelint, Commitlint
 - Formating with Prettier
 - Styling with CSS modules
-- Git hooks with Hysky, Lint-stages
+- Git hooks with Hysky, Lint-staged

 ## Available Scripts